Using Data to Advance Dignity: A new approach to measuring the Human Rights performance of countries, and how you can use it in your work

-There is a robust debate in academic and other circles about the merits of quantitative measures of human rights at the country-level and how they are best used.
-Unfortunately, existing measures are piecemeal and of varying quality.
-Please join Dr K. Chad Clay and Anne-Marie Brook in a thought-provoking discussion about how we can reinvent the way country-level Human Rights data are produced and used, in order to inspire more ethical behaviour by states and other actors.
-This seminar will involve an introduction to the Human Rights Measurement Initiative (HRMI), seek feedback on its emerging methodology, and actively engage participants in a discussion about how these new measures of human rights can be beneficial for their own work.
+There is a robust debate in human rights circles about the merits of quantitative measures of human rights at the country-level.
+Unfortunately, existing measures of Civil and Political Rights are piecemeal and of varying quality.
+Please join Dr K. Chad Clay, Dr Susan Randolph and Anne-Marie Brook in a thought-provoking discussion about how we can reinvent the way country-level Human Rights data are produced and used, in order to inspire more ethical behavior by states and other actors.
+This seminar will involve an introduction to the Human Rights Measurement Initiative (HRMI), seek feedback on its emerging methodology, and actively engage participants in a discussion about how these new measures of human rights can be beneficial for your own work.